-Find Your Treasure is the theme for this year’s Children’s Book Week and Frankston City Libraries invites preschool age children (0-5 years) and their families to get involved with the Mayor’s Reading Challenge.
+Reading is my Secret Power is the theme for this year’s Children’s Book Week and Frankston City Libraries invites preschool age children (0-5 years) and their families to get involved with the Mayor’s Reading Challenge.

-In its eighth year, the Mayors Reading Challenge supports early literacy development by challenging parents and carers to engage in regular reading experiences with their child or children in a fun and rewarding way.
+In its ninth year, the Mayors Reading Challenge supports early literacy development by challenging parents and carers to engage in regular reading experiences with their child or children in a fun and rewarding way.

 Australian research has found that children who are read to six or seven times a week have a literacy level almost a year ahead of children who are not read to at home and that they will learn more when they start school.

 Reading experiences can be as varied as reading a book together, singing a rhyme, pointing out signs and names of objects or reading snippets to your child from your favourite magazine, newspaper or book that you are reading.

 The challenge is open to children aged 0 to 5 years of age.
 It runs during August 2019 to tie in with the Children’s Book Council of Australia Book of the Year celebration.